kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     }
     logrus.Infof("Logs: %+v", string(*logOutput))
     ```

-    1. Verify that running `bash scripts/build-and-run.sh all` shows one passing test (my_test) that contains the business logic for an Ethereum single node network
+1. Finally, verify that running `bash scripts/build-and-run.sh all` still shows `BasicEthereumTest` as passing

 Implement an Advanced Test which test and Ethereum Private Network with Multiple Nodes
 --------------------------------------------------------------------------------------